semuconsulting/PyGPSClient/README.md

 ![disconnect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-media-control-50-24.png?raw=true).
 * Protocols Shown - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
 * Console Display - Select from parsed, binary or hexadecimal formats.
-* Tags - Turn console color tagging on or off.
-User-configurable color tags are loaded from the `"colortag":` (`0` = disable, `1`=enable) and `"colortags":` (`[string, color]` pairs) values in the json configuration file - see example provided.
+* Color Tagging - Turn console color tagging on or off.
+User-configurable color tags are loaded from the `"colortag":` value (`0` = disable, `1`=enable) and `"colortags":` list (`[string, color]` pairs) in the json configuration file (see example provided).
 NB: color tagging does impose a small performance overhead - turning it off will improve console response times at very high transaction rates.
 * Degrees Format and Units - Change the displayed degree and unit formats.
 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Show Legend - Turn the graph legend on or off.